synvert-hq/node-query-javascript/README.md

 # NodeQuery

-NodeQuery defines a Typescript AST node query language, which is a css like syntax for matching nodes, it supports other ast parsers, like espree, if it implements `NodeQuery.Adapter`.
+NodeQuery defines an AST node query language, which is a css like syntax for matching nodes, it supports other ast parsers, like espree, if it implements `NodeQuery.Adapter`.

 ## Table of Contents